BenGitsCode/today-i-learned/CONTRIBUTE.md

 ### Pull Requests

-* There is currently no formal pull request flow or template, I'm more concerned with making it easy and comfortable for people to share anything they think is fun, interesting or provides significant utility.
+* There is currently no formal pull request flow or template.
+I'm more concerned with making it easy and comfortable for people to share anything they think is fun, interesting or provides significant utility.
 I'd love to have a template and I'm open to suggestions.

 * Include screenshots and animated GIFs in your pull request whenever possible.